asterics/Addon-Bluetooth-WebGUI/README.md

 To adjust settings on your assistive device, please:

-1. Connect your device to the PC (mobile devices are not supported)
+1. Connect your device to the PC
-2. Windows only: install drivers from here (TODO: add link to .inf file for Teensy, Arduino and our VID/PID)
-3. Select your device from below
+2. Select your device from below to go to the configuration page
-4. Click connect

 ## Please select your device
 <ul>